Policies for rockandwater.net mailing lists

 6. Other people will never see your message at all -- because of mail gateway/filters which simply discard or reject such messages.
 And you, the sender, may not be notified that this has happened.

-8. Most automatic HTML markup tools (like the ones used in email clients) generate very bad HTML.
+8. Most automatic HTML markup tools (like the ones used in email clients) generate very bad, as in horribly broken, HTML.
 Your message may end up looking very different to recipients than it does to you.
-Or it may be garbled, because some tools use non-standard HTML markup.
+Or it may be completely unintelligible.
+It's not uncommon for these tools to generate HTML that has more errors than there are lines in the message: they really are hideous.

 The bottom line is that if you wish to reach as large an audience as possible with a message that they can all read, then using standard ASCII text -- with an 80-column line wrap -- is still, far and away, the best way to go.
 And given current trends, it seems likely to stay that way for at least the next several years.